 Newport is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 24,334 people and eight constituent neighborhoods, Newport is the 14th largest community in Rhode Island.
-Newport has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Newport has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Newport home prices are not only among the most expensive in Rhode Island, but Newport real estate also consistently ranks among the most expensive in America.

-10.48% of the workforce is employed in the armed forces, making the military a huge focus of life in Newport.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Healthcare and Accommodation industries respectively employ 16.50% and 14.42% of the civilian workforce.
+The armed forces are a huge part of the life in Newport, employing 10.48% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Healthcare and Accommodation industries employ 16.50% and 14.42% of the civilian workforce, respectively.

 Also of interest is that Newport has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Newport telecommute to their jobs.
-Overall, about 11.03% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 11.03% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Newport, while not large, also appears to be attractive to some younger, educated professionals, who help shape the character of the city.